The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Research Methodology

 \ssubsection{Code Ownership Metrics} We adopt the suite of ownership metrics proposed by Bird et al.~\cite{dont_touch_my_code}.
-The \emph{quantity of }authors is the total number of developers that have contributed to the given software artifact.
+The \emph{quantity of authors} is the total number of developers that have contributed to the given software artifact.
 The \emph{minor authors} represent the number of contributors that authored less than 5\% (in terms of the number of commits) of an artifact.
 The \emph{major authors} represent the number of developers that contributed at least 5\% to an artifact.
 Finally, \emph{author ownership} is the proportion of commits achieved by the most active developer.

-Given that we extract this information directly from Git, these metrics are also only calculated at class-level.
+The cardinality of the set of features we use to train each model varies.
+The feature set for training models whose desired output is to predict class-level refactoring comprises 46 features: 37 source code metrics, 5 process metrics, and 4 ownership metrics.
+As for the training of method-level models, we use a set of features that comprises all the 37 class-level source code metrics plus 20 method-level source code metric features, totaling 57 features.
+The same holds for variable-level models, all class, method, and variable-level source code metrics features are used to fit these models.

+Process and ownership metrics are only used in class-level refactoring models.
+Our tool relies on Git data to measure ownership and process metrics.
+However, Git provides information solely at file and line levels.
+While process and ownership metric values for a file are good approximations of process and ownership metric values for classes, the same does not hold for methods and variables.
+Technically speaking, extracting such metrics in a fine-grained manner (i.e., which methods or variables were modified, precisely) would cost extra computational analysis, which we decided to avoid.
+We discuss the importance of such metrics later in Section~\ref{subsec:importance-of-other-metrics}.\footnote{Recent work by Higo et al.\cite{higo2020tracking} proposes a ``finer Git'', which tracks changes in individual methods.
+Such tool was not available at the time of this research.

+By using class-level features in the training of method-level refactoring prediction models (or similarly, class-level and method-level features in variable-level refactoring models), we give models a ``sense of context''.
+The intuition is that developers might not decide to refactor a method by only looking at it; rather, they might look at the overall context (i.e., class) that the method belongs to.

+Subsequently, the input to a trained model is a feature vector containing the source code, process, and ownership metrics of the class, method, or variable one wants to predict. }